dozoisch/react-redux-provide/README.md

 ### replication

 Optional object or array of objects.
 Uses [`redux-replicate`](https://github.com/loggur/redux-replicate) under the hood.
 Each object should contain keys that match the arguments expected by `redux-replicate` - i.e., `{ key, reducerKeys, replicator }`.
+The `key` will default to the provider instance's `providerKey`.

 ### clientStateKeys